Aside from the fact that quail eggs are gloriously adorable, there are quite a few other reasons to consider getting your hands on these little gems.

 To open a quail egg, you cannot merely crack it on the side of a bowl or your countertop.
-Instead, you should use a serrated, or paring, knife to saw the top of the egg off.
+Instead, it would help if you used a serrated or paring knife to saw the top of the egg off.

 How Long to Boil Quail Eggs

-You should only boil your quail eggs for 2 minutes, and then remove them from the water and run them under cold water.
+You should only boil your eggs for 2 minutes.
+Then remove them from the water and run them under cold water.

 How to Use Quail Eggs for Baking

-If the dish is extremely egg-heavy, and you’ve had to use a lot of quail eggs, you can consider adding a few minutes to the timer due to the heft of the yolk-to-white ratio in your quail eggs.
+If the dish is extremely egg-heavy, and you’ve had to use many of these eggs, you can consider adding a few minutes to the timer due to the heft of the yolk-to-white ratio in your eggs.